freeCodeCamp/chapter/CONTRIBUTING.md

 * User is not banned on the chapter, on which edited event is, and for that chapter their Chapter role has `Permission.EventEdit` permission.
 * Their Event role, for the edited event, has `Permission.EventEdit` permission.

-Otherwise request will be rejected.
+Otherwise, the request will be rejected.

 # Frequently Asked Questions